-Refer to "Lithium Battery Notice" on page ix of this publication and Installing Options in Your IntelliStation M Pro for information about replacing the battery.
+Refer to "Lithium Battery Notice" on page ix of this publication and Installing Options in Your IntelliStation E Pro for information about replacing the battery.

-If you replace the original lithium battery with a heavy-metal battery or a battery with heavy-metal components, be aware of the following environmental consideration: batteries and accumulators that contain heavy metals must not be disposed of with normal domestic waste.
-They will be taken back free of charge by the manufacturer, distributor, or representative to be recycled or disposed of in a proper manner.
-For further information on battery disposal, call IBM at 1-800-IBM-4333 (1-800-426-4333) in the U.S. For information outside of the U.S., contact your IBM reseller or marketing representative.
+If you replace the original lithium battery with a heavy-metal battery or a battery with heavy-metal components, be aware of the following environmental consideration.
+Batteries and accumulators that contain heavy metals must not be disposed of with normal domestic waste.
+They will be taken back free of charge by the manufacturer, distributor, or representative, to be recycled or disposed of in a proper manner.